-As a seasoned CEO, accomplished entrepreneur and executive coach, Dr. Kastner balances his time among activities that he loves including academic teaching in at least six countries and nine universities, interaction with students around the world and management consulting.
-Since 2006 he has devoted his academic contribution to HULT International Business School as an active faculty member, speaker for the school, handling special projects to market and enhance the visibility of Hult Internationl Business School and recruitment.
-Some of his most popular HULT course offerings are: Management Practices, Management of Family Owned Businesses, Global Operations Management and Management of Start Ups and Growth.
-His courses are consistently popular with students—young professionals and experienced managers alike—and are ranked by students as “essential” for understanding the business world.
-Since teaching is his first love, Dr. Kastner prizes this high praise as a proud accomplishment and compliment.
+As a seasoned CEO, accomplished entrepreneur and executive coach, Dr. Kastner balances his time among activities that he loves, including teaching in at least six countries and nine universities, interaction with students around the world, and management consulting.
+Since 2006, he has devoted his academic contribution to Hult International Business School as an active faculty member, speaker for the school, handles special projects to market and enhance the visibility of Hult International Business School, and recruitment.
+Some of his most popular Hult courses are: Management Practices, Management of Family Owned Businesses, Global Operations Management, and Management of Start Ups and Growth.
+His courses are consistently popular with students, young professionals, and experienced managers alike, and are ranked by students as “essential” for understanding the business world.
+Teaching is his first love and Dr. Kastner considers this both an accomplishment and a compliment.

-Throughout his career, which encompasses a unique and dynamic mix of experiences in academia, management, and innovative entrepreneurial experiences, he committed to the deployment of knowledge and shared experience.
-This commitment manifested by his professional dedication to three key areas: management consulting, executive education and MBA teaching.
-Dr. Kastner has implemented forward looking new and innovative approaches within organizations and developed programs that are practical and results-oriented to coach and train C-level managers.
-More recently he focused on Latin-American countries (Colombia and Venezuela), the United States (concentrating in the Southeast U.S.) with occasional projects in Eastern Europe (The Chech Republic) and the Middle East (Dubai).
-In addition to his teaching on both of the HULT campuses in the U.S., recently his teaching engagements have taken him to Venezuela, Colombia, Dubai, China, Israel, and The Czech Republic. in MBA programs and Advanced Management Programs and equivalent graduate programs.
+Throughout his career, which encompasses a unique and dynamic mix of experiences in academia, management, and innovative entrepreneurial experiences, he committed himself to the deployment of knowledge and shared experience.
+This commitment manifested through his professional dedication to three key areas: management consulting, executive education, and MBA teaching.
+Dr. Kastner has implemented forward-looking, new, and innovative approaches within organizations and developed programs that are practical, result-oriented methods to coach and train C-level managers.
+More recently, he focused on Latin-American countries, Colombia and Venezuela, the United States, concentrating in the Southeast U.S., with occasional projects in Eastern Europe, the Czech Republic, and the Middle East, Dubai.
+In addition to teaching on both of the Hult campuses in the U.S., his teaching engagements have recently taken him to Venezuela, Colombia, United Emirates, China, Israel, and the Czech Republic.

-Dr. Kastner has a rich portfolio of experiences in generating value in service industries like Educational Institutes, Health care delivery, Commercial banking, Entertainment, Franchising and Hospitality.
-He brings a balanced pragmatic and vision driven approach to consulting engagements and adds strong strategic content to his Board positions through participation and advice.
+Dr. Kastner has a rich portfolio of experiences in generating value in service industries such as educational institutes, healthcare delivery, commercial banking, entertainment, franchising, and hospitality.
+He brings a balanced, pragmatic, and vision-driven approach to consulting engagements and adds strong strategic content to his board positions through participation and advice.

-Dr. Kastner has lived in six countries throughout North and South America, the Middle East, Europe; worked in 22; taught in six; and fluent knowledge of four languages plus working knowledge of two more.
-He currently serves on the Board of three firms in Venezuela, Colombia and the USA.
-Dr Kastner earned his Engineering degree cum laude in 1971, his M.Sc. degree with distinction (1973) and Ph.D.
-(1980) from the University of North Carolina at Chapel Hill.
+Dr. Kastner has lived in six countries throughout North and South America, the Middle East, and Europe; worked in 22; taught in six; and is fluent in four languages with working knowledge of two more.
+He currently serves on the board of three firms in Venezuela, Colombia, and the U.S.A.
+Dr, Kastner earned his Engineering degree cum laude in 1971, his M.Sc. degree with distinction in 1973, and his Ph.D. from the University of North Carolina at Chapel Hill in 1980.

 Dr. Farzad Rafi Khan graduated with a PhD in Strategy and Organization from McGill University (Montreal, Canada) in 2005.
 Dr. Khan’s PhD dissertation was co-supervised by Professor Henry Mintzberg rated by the Financial Times of London as one of the top ten most important management thinkers alive today.
 He also has a Masters in Economics of Developing Countries from the University of Cambridge and a Bachelor with Great Distinction from McGill University in Accounting and Finance.
 Dr. Khan has 15 years of international teaching experience at universities in Canada, China, Pakistan, and the United Arab Emirates.
 While at McGill University, Dr. Khan received the “Teacher of the Year Award” in 2000.
 He has also been involved in executive development programs with organizations such as Nestle, Siemens, Telenor, and Teradata.
 In terms of research, Dr. Khan has published in academic journals in the business and management field (e.g., Human Relations, Organization, Organization Studies, and Journal of Business Ethics).
 His research interests center on business ethics, corporate social responsibility, critical approaches in management, and organization theory.
 Dr. Khan is a consultant to the Karachi School for Business and Leadership (KSBL) and will be joining it as an Associate Professor in January 2013.